dceejay/RedMap/README.md

 ### Using a local Map Server (WMS server)

-IMHO the easiest map server to make work is the <a href="http://www.mapserver.org/" target="mapinfo">mapserver</a> package in Ubuntu / Debian.
+IMHO the easiest WMS map server to make work is the <a href="http://www.mapserver.org/" target="mapinfo">mapserver</a> package in Ubuntu / Debian.
 Usually you will start with

     sudo apt-get install mapserver-bin cgi-mapserver gdal-bin